Sale of land (Public Auctions) Regulations 2014

 • to media organisations, including on the internet, to potential buyers or to existing or potential clients, to property inspection consultants, property valuers, business valuers, to owners corporations, to government and statutory bodies, financial institutions or financial products and services providers;

-• to the vendor of a property where you are a purchaser or a prospective purchaser;
+• to the vendor or landlord of a property where you are either a purchaser, tenant, prospective purchaser or prospective tenant;

 • to other real estate agents or other third parties if required by a landlord or a landlord's financier or legal representative, for the purpose of appraising or valuing a property;

-• to potential tenants, to trades people and to other persons to whom we outsource functions of or incidental to acting for a landlord;
+• to potential landlords and tenants, to trades people and to other persons to whom we outsource functions of or incidental to acting for a landlord or a tenant;

 • to the general public when advertising or marketing your rental property (or your home if you are our tenant) including internet advertising or marketing, for the purposes of re-leasing or selling the property;